dakom/wasm-app-boilerplate/README.md

 # Directory Structure

+I think it's pretty self-explanatory...

-The only real gotcha is that it's a nicer IDE experience to jump into the individual folders, and getting typescript to play nicely meant copying an additional tsconfig.json into `src/main/`.
+One gotcha is that it's a nicer IDE experience to jump into the individual folders, and getting typescript to play nicely meant copying an additional tsconfig.json into some sub-folders.
 No biggie though.

 # Build Scripts